-- The ferry system is a bit difficult to navigate, some ferries don’t run everyday and getting between different islands could include multiple changes.
+- The ferry system is a slightly complex, some ferries don’t run everyday and getting between different islands could include multiple changes.
 Also, all ferries do not run on Fridays.
 My advice would be to ask your guesthouse, they will have the most up-to-date information about how to get there.

 - The Maldives is a Muslim country.
 Therefore, there is no alcohol allowed outside of the resorts and no pork.
 This wasn’t a huge deal for me, but if you are looking to spend your trip relaxing with a cocktail in hand – it’s better to head for a resort.

 - There is a dress code!
-This is for both men and women, but I must admit, I did see quite a few guys walking around shirtless, so who knows… In general, shoulders and thighs must be covered when walking around the islands.
+This is for both men and women, but I must admit, I did see quite a few guys walking around shirtless.
+In general, shoulders and thighs must be covered when walking around the islands.
 This does include while you are on the beach!
 However, on the islands I visited there were ‘bikini beaches’ which as the name suggests are designated for use of tourists, where you can sunbathe and swim in a bikini.

 If like me, when you think of the Maldives you immediately picture a bungalow over turquoise crystal waters, then staying at a resort is probably going to be on your itinerary.

 I decided to split my time in the Maldives between local islands and resorts, the best of both worlds if you will.
-Here are a few tips on how to experience the luxurious side of the Maldives affordably.
+Here are a few tips on how to find a resort that won’t break the bank.

 A great way to stay within your budget is to stay in an all inclusive resort.
 This means that all your food and beverages are included in the price of your room, so you won’t have any unexpected charges.
 It is also worth checking if any special offers are available on the hotel website, often resorts will offer promotional deals by booking directly with them.

 Overall, it is possible to enjoy a luxurious stay in the Maldives without a huge budget.
-Of course if you stay in a secluded 5* resort, you are going to pay for that exclusivity.
-However, I’ve already shared a review of staying in a 4* resort, that exceeded my expectations.
+Of course, if you stay in a secluded resort, you are going to pay for that exclusivity.
+However, I’ve shared a review of staying in a 4* resort, that exceeded my expectations.
 It very much comes down to personal preference and your own budget.

 Whether you’re a backpacker that has never considered the Maldives before or a luxury travel addict.
-I hope that you have found my tips useful and don’t forget to subscribe!
+I hope that you have found my tips useful.

 Are the Maldives on your travel list now?
-Leave me a comment letting me know.
+Let me know.
 I hope to go back and visit some different places there soon!